KatherineMichel/agile-sprint-playbook/business-model-canvas/thoughtbot-business-model-canvas.md

 What is your business and what do you envision it to be?

+* The Problem
 * Market
 * Opportunity
 * Vision
 * Lightning Demos
 * Analytics: Google AdWords
+* What does success look like?